AlexanderFarrell/Anava/docs/schedule/platforms.md

 The following is an overview of supported platforms for Anava.

 Platforms checked off are supported.
 Platforms not checked off are in process of being supported.
+This list is subject to expansion in the future.

 ## By OS